-This article first appeared in the Practical Hermeneutics column of the Christian Research Journal, volume28, number2 (2004).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Practical Hermeneutics column of the Christian Research Journal, volume 28, number 2 (2004).
+For more information about the Christian Research Journal, click here.

 One controversial issue concerning salvation has been whether water baptism is necessary for the remission of sins.
 Roman Catholic and Eastern Orthodox churches have insisted that water baptism itself is the means of the remission of sins.
 Evangelical churches, with their roots in the Protestant Reformation, have taught that, though baptism is important as the sign and seal of justification by faith and as the sacrament of initiation into the visible church, it is not the means of remission of sins.
 Certain cults and even some descendants of Protestantism, however, have embraced the sacerdotal1 views of Romanism and Orthodoxy and taught that sins cannot be forgiven apart from baptism, though they have insisted that baptism cannot be effective for remission of sins apart from faith.

 The most commonly cited biblical “support” for the latter view is Acts 2:38.
 After Peter’s Pentecost sermon recorded earlier in the chapter, his listeners asked what they should do, and Peter responded, “Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit” (ESV).
 On the surface, in English, it seems that Peter meant that the purpose of baptism was to effect the remission of sins, which explains why baptismal remissionists so readily appeal to this verse.